sergeballif/sergeballif.github.io/_posts/2016-08-05-replacing-accuplacer-with-edready.md

 ![old and new placement scheme diagram]({{site.baseurl}}/images/NewPlacement.png)

+## The Numbers

+Our incoming freshmen class consists of $n$ students, $m$ of which placed into remedial math.
+These students learned about EdReady through various channels: a phone call from a student worker, an email with the specific details, new student orientation, and a follow up phone call from a student worker.
+At the end of summer semester we have $k$ students who have improved their placement.
+Of those $k$ students $j$ will place into a stretch version of their college level course that has an additional remedial component.
+The remaining $k-j$ students worked further through EdReady to place into just a college level course.

 ## Risks and Rewards
 We expect to have roughly 70% of our students place into remedial level math just as in the past.
 Students who ignore EdReady will just keep their initial placement.
 The change was largely risk free.